core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 The following extensions to the CBOR diagnostic notation are supported:

-* Comments can be added to the end of each line.
-Any characters after a Pound sign (‘#’) outside of a string, up to the end of the line, are treated as a comment.
+* Any text within and including a pair of slashes is considered a comment.

 * Deltas are represented as numbers preceded by a '+' or '–' sign.
 The use of the '+' sign for positive deltas represents an extension to the CBOR diagnostic notation as defined by {{RFC7049}} section 6.